Policy

 Please note, the measures and indicators suggested below are advisory in nature and are intended to provide the President with a broad range of ideas as to what the Board might find helpful as it monitors the College’s progress on the key performance areas for this Strategic Outcome.
 The President, at his/her discretion, can modify the measures and indicators as needed.

 Specific measures for student interest may include data that demonstrates student matriculation through a career pathway and increased program relevance.
-Potential indicators might include the number of articulation agreements, including 2+2 and 3+1 arrangements, available to students; percentage of professional programs with a transfer plan of study; and, percentage of programs having professional recognition.
+Potential indicators might include: the number of articulation agreements, including 2+2 and 3+1 arrangements, available to students; percentage of professional programs with a transfer plan of study; and percentage of programs having professional recognition.

 Specific measures for enrollment may include data that reflects credit hours, FTE, and headcount of students taking professional program courses.
 Data aggregated by student demographic profiles is appropriate.
-Potential indicators might identify the average credit load by semester; number of students participating in early college programs; number of students participating in dual enrollment courses; and/or average credits earned by semester for professional program students.
+Potential indicators might identify: the average credit load by semester; number of students participating in early college programs; number of students participating in dual enrollment courses; and/or average credits earned by semester for professional program students.

 Specific measures for academic success may include data that reflects student learning outcome attainment and student performance in professional program courses.
 Potential indicators might identify the percentage of students who pass a professional course with a grade of C or better and percentage of students who receive a D, F, or W in professional courses.